List of O Idioms:

 into overdrive: in a situation where things are working extra hard.

 - As we get close to the conference everyone has moved into overdrive.

 - I don’t even remember the last week of finals — I went into overdrive and wrote two papers and took four exams.

-- To be honest, we were over the moon when our daughter's boyfriend cheated on her and then broke up with her—we were sad for her but he was very rude and aggressive.
+- To be honest, we were over the moon when our daughter's awful boyfriend cheated on her and then broke up with her.

 - I’m over the moon that I got into Stanford University's Law School!

 owe it to someone to do something: you have an obligation to do something for someone.

 - You owe it to yourself to take better care of your health.

 - My son owes it to me to tell the truth about what he spent his college tuition on.

 on one’s own: 1) not having support from others; 2) alone.